gofullthrottle/BMIKeras/README.md

 Face to BMI: Keras Implementation https://arxiv.org/abs/1703.03156
 # Methodology

 The system is composed of two stages: (i) Feature extraction, and (ii) Regression model.
-For feature extraction, .
-Both of these models are deep convolutional models with millions of parameters, and trained on millions of images.
-The features from the fc6 layer are extracted for each face image in our training set.
-For the BMI regression, we use epsilon support vector regression models (Smola and Vapnik 1997) due to its robust generalization behavior
+For feature extraction, we use the weights from VGG 16 (fc16 layer) are extracted for each face image in our training set.
+For BMI prediction, Support Vector Regression models is used using the feature extracted from previous layers.

+Credits - E. Kocabey, M. Camurcu, F. Ofli, Y. Aytar, J. Marin, A. Torralba, and I. Weber.
+Face-to-BMI: Using Computer Vision to Infer Body Mass Index on Social Media. arXiv:1703.03156 [cs], Mar.
+2017. arXiv: 1703.03156